cathyliu2019/event-manager/README.md

-A Event Manager web application that allow employees to organize events and join events.
+An Event Manager web application that allow employees to organize events and join events.

 ## Requirements